sbg/VBT-TrioAnalysis/MendelianViolation/README.md

 ### -outDir output_directory_path

 A **required** parameter which specifies the output directory for program/error logs and ga4gh output vcf file.
 In current version, in order not to damage multiplatform capability, **directory should exist.
-VBT will not generate a directory for different Operating System compatibility reasons**.
+VBT will not generate a directory to be able to support different Operating Systems**.

 ### -pedigree PED_file_path